All Episodes

 You might have heard about all the great news.

-Unemployment benefits, the requests are down.
+The requests are down.

 Gallup, though, says that unemployment as they measure it without seasonal adjustment went up.

-10.3% in February, up from 9.8% the end of January.
+10.3% in February, up from 9.8% at the end of January.

-Dirty little secret layoffs at pre-recession level, true.
+Layoffs at pre-recession level, true.

 But job openings are down 30% as well.

-Let's not forget, folks, that one of the reasons the unemployment rate is dropping is because the number of available jobs, as defined by the government, by the regime, is also dropping.
+Let's not forget, folks, that one of the reasons the unemployment rate is dropping is because the number of available jobs as defined by the government, by the regime, is also dropping.

 The overall number of jobs in the job market has plummeted.